Zeex/sampgdk/README.md

 On Windows:

 *    If you are using MinGW, download and install sampgdk-x.x-gcc-install.exe
-*    For Visual Studio, install sampgdk-x.x-install.exe
+*    For Microsoft Visual C++, install sampgdk-x.x-install.exe

 On Unix variants:

-There's no installation packages yet, you need to build and install yourself.
+There's no installation packages yet, you have to build it and install yourself.

 Compilation
 -----------